 - TVA would conduct extensive presence/absence surveys at least one month prior to demolition of the structures to determine if migratory birds or listed bat species are utilizing these buildings.
-If active nests of migratory birds are present and demolition activities must occur within the active nesting season, coordination with the USDA-Wildlife Services would be required for guidance to ensure compliance under EO 13186 [Responsibilities of Federal Agencies to Protect Migratory Birds]. - A number of activities associated with the proposed action are addressed in TVA's 2018 programmatic consultation with the USFWS on routine actions and federally listed bats in accordance with the ESA Section 7(a)(2).
+If active nests of migratory birds are present and demolition activities must occur within the active nesting season, coordination with the USDA-Wildlife Services would be required for guidance to ensure compliance under EO 13186 [Responsibilities of Federal Agencies to Protect Migratory Birds]. - A number of activities associated with the proposed action are addressed in TVA's programmatic consultation with the USFWS on routine actions and federally listed bats in accordance with the ESA Section 7(a)(2), originally completed in April 2018 and updated in May 2023.
 For those activities with potential to affect bats, TVA committed to implementing specific conservation measures.
-Conservation measures required for this project are identified on pages 5-7 of the TVA Bat Strategy Project Review Form (Appendix A) and would be implemented as part of the proposed action. - If colonies of bats or other protected wildlife species are observed in buildings proposed for demolition, TVA would strive to (and in most cases anticipates being able to) accommodate seasonal modification or removal.
+Conservation measures required for this project are identified on pages 5-7 of the TVA Bat Strategy Project Review Form (Appendix B) and would be implemented as part of the proposed action. - If colonies of bats or other protected wildlife species are observed in buildings proposed for demolition, TVA would strive to (and in most cases anticipates being able to) accommodate seasonal modification or removal.
 Risk to human safety, however, would take priority.
-For project-specific cases in which TVA is unable to accommodate seasonal modification or removal, and federally listed bat species or other protected species are present, TVA would consult with the appropriate state and federal agencies to determine the best approach in the context of the projectspecific circumstance.
-This may include establishment of artificial roosts before demolition of structures with bats present. - If there is a need for borrow material from an offsite location, borrow would be obtained from one or more previously developed and permitted commercial borrow site(s) within 100 miles of BRF; the selection of the borrow site would be left up to the contractor.
-However, TVA would perform all necessary due diligence and consultation as required under Section 106 of the NHPA related to any offsite borrow areas. - If determined necessary, TVA may mitigate traffic impacts by implementing measures such as controlled timing of entry and exit to the facility, establishing alternate ingress/egress routes and possible busing of workers. - To minimize adverse impacts on natural and beneficial floodplain values, demolition and deconstruction material would be disposed of outside of the 100-year floodplain, and concrete and masonry used as backfill in the floodplain would be placed at-grade or below.
+For project-specific cases in which TVA is unable to accommodate seasonal modification or removal, and federally listed bat species or other protected species are present, TVA would consult with the appropriate state and federal agencies to determine the best approach in the context of the project-specific circumstance.
+This may include establishment of artificial roosts before demolition of structures with bats present. - TVA executed a Memorandum of Agreement (MOA) with the Tennessee State Historic Preservation Officer (SHPO) in April 2023 for the mitigation of adverse effects on BRF, which is eligible for listing in the National Register of Historic Places (NRHP).
+Per the MOA, TVA will complete Historic American Engineering Recordequivalent documentation and will install interpretative signage at a public location near BRF. - If there is a need for borrow material from an offsite location, borrow would be obtained from one or more previously developed and permitted commercial borrow site(s) within 100 miles of BRF; the selection of the borrow site would be left up to the contractor.
+However, TVA would perform all necessary due diligence and consultation as required under Section 106 of the NHPA related to any offsite borrow areas. - If determined necessary, TVA may mitigate traffic impacts by implementing measures such as controlled timing of entry and exit to the facility, establishing alternate ingress/egress routes and possible busing of workers.